giellalt/corpus-sjd-orig/spoken/00_readme.txt

 =====
 Intro
 =====

+"spoken" is a new dir, created for (transcribed) spoken language data stored at freecorpus by the Freiburg based language documentation projects.

-.eaf is the name extension for ELAN files, but it is basically an XML file (and can be opened as such).
+.eaf is the name extension for ELAN files, which we produce in our projects.
+These are basically XML files (and can be opened as such), but they can also be read by the program ELAN.

-The programm ELAN links text annotations to audio/video, it can be used both for  creating and presenting time aligned text annotations of multimedia data.
-ELAN has also built-in a corpus search tool, incl. regex, cross-tier, and cross-corpus (across more than one ELAN-file) search functionality.
+The GUI programm ELAN time aligns text annotations to audio/video, it can be used for creating and presenting time aligned text annotations of multimedia data.
+ELAN has also built-in a corpus search tool, incl. regex, cross-tier, and cross-corpus (across multiple ELAN-files) search functionality.
+For ELAN files stored at the archive in Nijmegen, the corpus functionality works also online.

-ELAN is the annotation and presentation software used by the Pite and Kola Saami and (in the future) Izhva-Komi Dcumentation Projects.
+ELAN is used by very many language documentation projects, like in DOBES, HRELP and other such programs.
+ELAN is also the annotation and presentation software used by the Freiburg-based Pite Saami, Kola Saami and Izhva-Komi Dcumentation Projects.
 Since the text annotations written by us in ELAN include minimally an orthographic tier and one translation into the local lingua franca, these data can be used as parallel corpora.

-ELAN can be downloaded here:
+ELAN is documented and can be downloaded here:
 *http://tla.mpi.nl/tools/tla-tools/elan/

 The present folder includes ELAN example data for testing a pipeline between the multimedia archive at TLA and the corpus infrastructure at GT.
 Only the .eaf-files (the annotations) are stored at GT.
 Here are the original audio/video files: